goodwithtech/dockle/README.md

 The `--clear-cache` option removes image caches.
 This option is useful if the image which has the same tag is updated (such as when using `latest` tag).

 ```
-$ guard --clear-cache python:3.7
+$ dockle --clear-cache python:3.7
 ```

 # Continuous Integration (CI)

 Scan your image built in Travis CI/CircleCI.
 The test will fail with if a error is found.
-You can skip target checkpoint if you use `.guardignore`.
+You can skip target checkpoint if you use `.dockleignore`.

 When you don't want to fail the test, specify `--exit-code 0`.